 Negligence laws determine how responsibility is distributed for a crash.
 Kentucky is a pure comparative negligence state, which means that responsibility for a crash is distributed according to the percentage of each driver’s negligence.
-Each driver’s compensation is decreased by their percentage of fault — so, if you’re found to be 40% at fault for your accident, your compensation will be reduced by 40%.
+Under Kentucky’s auto accident laws, each driver’s compensation is decreased by their percentage of fault — so, if you’re found to be 40% at fault for your accident, your compensation will be reduced by 40%.
 If you’re 0% at fault, your compensation will not decrease at all.

 Property Damage Costs

 Property damage is a type of economic compensatory damage that can dramatically increase your total auto accident settlement.
 If your vehicle was badly damaged in a crash, you will receive the amount necessary to cover the repair bills.
 If your vehicle was totaled in an accident, you could receive substantially more money to replace your previous vehicle.